Chad was diagnosed with Type One Diabetes in 1974 at the age of 23 months. He has been an avid biker since he was just a little guy.

 At the 2015 La Crosse Ride, he was honored by being given the event's "Promise" Jersey.

 In 2016, he became a certified USAC Cycling Coach in order to provied support for chapter training rides and assisting riders the day of the events.
-He has coached at Burlington, Amelia Island, La Crosse and Satatoga Springs.
+He has coached at Burlington, Amelia Island, La Crosse and Satatoga Springs and Death Valley.

 More about Melissa